PoP-PoPAPI/api/README.md

 }
 ```

-PoP, instead, uses a query translated into its corresponding “dot syntax” expression, which can then be supplied through parameter fields.
+PoP, instead, uses a query translated into its corresponding “dot syntax” expression, which can then be supplied through parameter query.
 Querying on a “post” resource, this value is:

 ```properties
 query=title,content,comments.content,comments.date,comments.author.name,comments.author.url